UK Stocks-Factors to watch on Tuesday May 26

-higher at the open on Tuesday, with financial bookmakers seeing the index

-opening up 4 to 8 points, or 0.1 percent higher, and futures up 0.2
+up 4 to 8 points, or 0.1 percent higher on Tuesday, according to financial

-percent ahead of the cash market open.
-For more on the factors affecting

 * Britain's top share index hit closed up 0.3 percent at 7,031.72 points at